Feature request #11103

-#18 Updated by Nyall Dawson about 2 years ago
+#18 Updated by Nyall Dawson over 2 years ago

 Chris - this bug tracker doesn't work on votes.
 See http://nyalldawson.net/2016/08/how-to-effectively-get-things-changed-in-qgis/ for a description on how things get prioritised.

-#20 Updated by Michal Jurewicz about 1 year ago
+#20 Updated by Michal Jurewicz over 1 year ago

 - File QGIS2 Linux Mint.png added